hakanonal/hang-man-ai/docs/Journal.md

       - Bumped [this](https://stackoverflow.com/questions/56462518/virtualenv-with-pyenv-gives-wrong-python-version) I will recreate the virtualenv.
       - Stucked.
 These things were working smoothyly now it is pain.
       - [This](https://github.com/pyenv/pyenv/issues/1342) page suggested to remove pyenv and reinstall.
+      - It seems to be fixed when I iniclude the .python-version file.